Cacán language: Mason (1950)

 Mason (1950) lists the Diaguita subgroups of Abaucan, Amaycha, Anchapa, Andalgalá, Anguinahao, Calchaquí, Casminchango, Coipe, Colalao, Famatina, Hualfina, Paquilin, Quilme, Tafí, Tocpo, Tucumán, Upingascha, and Yocabil.
-Acalian, Catamarca, and Tamano are possibly also Diaguita subgroups according to Mason (1950).
+Acalian, Catamarca, and Tamano are possibly also Diaguita subgroups.

-List of known words
+Vocabulary

 Cacán vocabulary possibly exists today in toponyms and local surnames, but the etymologies are often dubious.
+A comprehensive list may be found in Nardi (1977) and Piispanen (2021).

+There are 687 morphemes analyzed of Cacán words, but most of them are of unknown meaning.
+Out of these, 33 have tentative meanings.